avilleret/OSC2APA102/README.md

 The Arduino Sketches requires the following libraries :

-- **OSC** :  [https://github.com/CNMAT/OSC](https://github.com/CNMAT/OSC) (until the latest changes are released through Arduino’s library manager) - This one might already be installed via the teensy installer, then you’ll need to remove it from where it was installed (on the Mac: /Arduino.app/Contents/Java/hardware/teensy/avr/libraries)

 - **FastLED** : http://fastled.io/  - This one might already be installed via the teensy installer, it’s OK as is.

 The next libraries can be installed through Arduino library manager.

+- **OSC** : This one might already be installed via the teensy installer, if the version is lower than 1.3.4, you’ll need to remove it from where it was installed (on the Mac: /Arduino.app/Contents/Java/hardware/teensy/avr/libraries) and update it from the library manager

 - **PacketSerial**